kkeri/fluent-hs-demo/README.md

 an executable program.

-## Rewrite semantics in a nutshell
+## Towards semantics

-Until now we relied on an informal semantics of Fluent programs.
-Essentially, it is a rewrite semantics together with the assumption that reductions can be done in any order, i.e. the language is confluent.
-In this section, I will make this semantics more formal.

-As a first step, I introduce a few concepts that make the structure of the language more regular and more modular.
+In this section I introduce a few concepts that make the structure of the language more regular and modular.
 They will simplify the definition of the semantics and make it more general.